 - Risk reduction: They probe shipping/returns, reviews, and comparisons before trusting a new brand.

-- **Goal clarity**: They scan for size, use-case, budget, look and feel of products.
-We all do and its natural when you're buying for the first time.
+- Goal clarity: They scan for size, use-case, budget, look and feel of products.

-Modern recommendation systems address this by blending signals, popularity, and real-time context, not just past-user look-alikes.
+Modern recommendation systems address this by blending signals, popularity, and real-time context - not just past-user look-alikes.
 So even brand-new visitors see relevant options.

 What first-purchase signals actually mean?